Mistletoe Murders: Production

 Mistletoe Murders is filmed in and around surrounding areas of Toronto, Ontario.
 Season one began filming in June 2024.
 The fictional town of Fletcher's Grove is named after the popular character Jessica Fletcher from Murder, She Wrote.

 In March 2025, the series was renewed for a second season.
 Season two began filming on March 31, 2025, and concluded on May 29, 2025.
+In February 2026, the series was renewed for a third season.
+Filming for season three began on May 14, 2026, and concluded on July 11, 2026.